brennv/namedtupled/docs/index.rst

 map()
 ~~~~~

-Recursively convert mappings like nested dicts, or lists of dicts, into
+Recursively convert mappings like nested dicts, or lists of dicts, into namedtuples.
-to namedtuples.

 *args: mapping, name=‘NT’*